alexishevia/.dotfiles/README.md

 # sysconfig
 scripts to configure my dev environment

-This scripts should allow me to reconstruct my entire development environment on a blank Ubuntu machine.
+These scripts should allow me to reconstruct my entire development environment on a blank Ubuntu machine.

 ## Usage
 ```